Buying burial insurance with autism shouldn’t be a difficult thing to do, as many insurance companies will welcome you with this condition.

 Symptoms include a more severe lack of verbal and nonverbal communication skills.
 Performing activities of daily living are difficult and generally, need more support than those with mild autism.

-Moderate autism with behavioral problems, mental disorder or epilepsy only qualifies for guaranteed issue burial insurance.
+Moderate autism with behavioral problems, mental disorder or epilepsy only qualifies for guaranteed issue life insurance policies for special needs.

 LEVEL 3 – (Severe)